DeviprasadShetty9833/DSA_in_C_Tutorial/Red_Black_Tree/README.md

 ### 1. Insertion
 ```
 Rules for Insert operation:
-1. If tree is empty, create new node as root node with color black
+1. If tree is empty, create new node as root node with color BLACK
-2. else create new node as leaf node with color Red.
+2. else create new node as leaf node with color RED.
-3. If parent of new node is black then stop.
+3. If parent of new node is BLACK then stop.
-4. If parent of new node is red then check the color of parent's sibling of new node.
+4. If parent of new node is RED then check the color of parent's sibling of new node.
     a.
-If color is black or null then do suitable rotation and recolor
+If color is BLACK or null then do suitable rotation and recolor
     b.
-If color is red, then recolor parent and uncle also check if grandparent(parent's parent) of new node is not root node, then recolor grandparent and recheck.
+If color is RED, then recolor parent and uncle also check if grandparent(parent's parent) of new node is not root node, then recolor grandparent and recheck.
 ```

 Case 4a: Uncle is BLACK